(This post was last published on April 17, 2018. We’ve updated it for accuracy and completeness.)

-Once you click “Add Product” you will be prompted to search for your product.
+Once you click “Add a Product” you will be prompted to search for your product.
 I searched by barcode, however you can also search by the product name.
-Unless you’re selling an item you’ve manufactured (which I’m assuming you’re not), you shouldn’t need to create a new product.
+Unless you’re selling an item you manufactured (which I’m assuming you’re not), you shouldn’t need to create a new product.

 Once you select your product, you’ll be taken to a screen to enter important product information.
-There are three main things you need to enter.
+There are three main things you must enter.

 - The price you want to sell your item for

 - Whether you want Amazon to ship the item or you want to ship it yourself

 Read more about Amazon product listing optimization best practices.